Little Falls, Minnesota: Attractions

 Charles A. Lindbergh State Park and Historical Site is on the Mississippi River.
 This 436 acre park was established in 1931 in memory of United States Congressman and Minnesota lawyer Charles A. Lindbergh, Sr., also known as the father of aviator Charles Lindbergh.
-The historical site includes the home where the aviator spent summers next to the Mississippi River and a visitor's center that tells the Lindbergh family story and displays a full-size replica of The Spirit of St. Louis cockpit.
+The historical site includes the home where the aviator spent summers next to the Mississippi River and a visitor center that tells the Lindbergh family story and displays a full-size replica of The Spirit of St. Louis cockpit.
 The home, with its original family furnishings and possessions, is open for informational tours.

 Two large colored murals by Frank Gosiak depicting the logging era and Main Street of Little Falls in the early 1900s were painted on the façade of the Hennepin Paper Co. warehouse on Broadway Avenue West, across from Cass Gilbert Depot.
 A third Gosiak mural, Door Into the Past, depicts historic Little Falls and its development to the present day.
 The mural is on a building at the intersection of Broadway Avenue East and Second Street.

 Two public frescoes were created at Lindbergh Elementary School by local artist Charles Kapsner.
 The first, The Stewardship, was completed in 1994 and portrays the values of Charles Lindbergh.
 It may be seen at all times of the day from 9th Street SE, as it is in a hall with glass to the exterior.
 The other fresco, Beginnings, is on an interior wall.
 It depicts the origins of Central Minnesota life and history.

-The mansions of Charles A. Weyerhaeuser and Richard "Drew" Musser stand on 1st St SE alongside the Mississippi River and adjacent to Maple Island Park.
-They are furnished with antiques and original belongings of the entrepreneurial families who once occupied them.
-The estates are collectively known as the Linden Hill Historical Event Center.
-They are used for education, tours, overnight stays, conferences/retreats, weddings, family reunions and assorted special events.

 Pine Grove Primeval Park and Zoo is on the west side of town, among pines in a 70 acre park.
 It features a zoo, walking trails, picnic and playground area, a granite "council circle", and a rustic log shelter.
 The zoo is home to a variety of exotic, native and domestic animals, including cougars, bobcats, tigers, timber wolves, bears, pronghorn, bison, elk, white tail deer, prairie dogs, yaks and a petting stable.

 On the southeast side of town is St. Francis Convent and Campus.
 It was founded in 1891 by the Roman Catholic order of Franciscan Sisters of the Immaculate Conception of Little Falls.